paladin-t/b8/docs/manual.md

 ### Disk library

-All disks are stored in a library directory on hard disk, each disk has its own sub directory for all code and data.
+All disks are stored in a library directory on hard drive, each disk has its own sub directory for all code, assets and data.
 The default root path of library is:

 * "C:/Users/YourName/Documents/BASIC8/" on Windows
 * "/Users/YourName/Documents/BASIC8/" on MacOS